99 Alexander Avenue Pompton Plains, NJ 07444

 FEMA Flood Mitigation Assistance Grant Program - The Township of Pequannock anticipates applying for FEMA PDA/FMA 2018 grant funding to elevate multiple residential properties within the Township.
-Construction for the 2015 grant cycle has just begun.
+Construction for the 2015 and 2016 grant cycle is underway.
 The 2016 grant recipients had the initial information session and should begin construction with several homes this summer.
-Pequannock Township did not receive 2017 cycle funding.
-Please note that grant opportunities are offered in blocks of 60 properties, more or less, as identified in the Township Elevation Action Plan.
-Looking ahead, qualified residents will receive information regarding the next grant cycle as soon as the application period is opened.
+The grant cycle for 2018 has been opened.

 Please feel free to contact the Engineering office during regular business hours if you have any questions, comments, or require additional information.